 The Government calls it ‘a whole system of consumer protection that can provide a robust response to both local and national threats’.
 The planned new enforcement system doesn’t exactly trip off the tongue, but there is much to welcome in the Modernising Consumer Markets Green Paper, published in April 2018.

-With the White Paper expected this summer and, among other proposals, the prospect of a central enforcement body with legal standing and backstop powers at stake, all eyes are on the Department for Business, Energy & Industrial Strategy (BEIS).
+With the White Paper expected later this year, among other proposals, the prospect of a central enforcement body with legal standing and backstop powers at stake, all eyes are on the Department for Business, Energy & Industrial Strategy (BEIS).
 Depending on what Ministers decide, this could be a game changer for trading standards.

 Craig McClue is Head of Policy at CTSI.
 He says: “The big question for us is around what they might propose to do with a national enforcement framework.
 The trajectory has been for local authority trading standards services to be cut, cut, cut.
 With that in mind, we have such a degraded capacity at local level which has continued in that vein.